curieshicy/xINTERPDF/README.md

 # xINTERPDF
 Python GUI program for modeling organic PDF data collected at synchrotron and laboratory X-ray sources.

-A quick feel of the program is as follows.
+A quick view of the program is shown below.
 ### The Main Window

 ![mainpage](https://user-images.githubusercontent.com/8492535/35756648-b07e8488-0831-11e8-932d-e2843a2888bf.png)